Domain Names / Hosting FAQs

-We are then able to pass that value on to you in the form of lower-cost development, quicker site builds, a terrific SEO architecture, and lots of amazing bells & whistles.
+We can then pass that value on to you in the form of lower-cost development, quicker site builds, a terrific SEO architecture, and lots of amazing bells & whistles.

 In short, it rocks.

-LimeCuda only does white hat SEO, so if you are looking for shady tactics, we’re not the right place.
-Why don’t we?
-A) it is unethical B) these shady tactics generally only have a short-term impact on ranking and they put you at risk for being banned by Google.
+LimeCuda only does white hat SEO, so if you are looking for shady tactics, we're not the right people.
+Why don't we?
+A) it is unethical B) these shady tactics generally only have a short-term impact on ranking, and they put you at risk of being banned by Google.

-Regrettably, the SEO industry is filled with many scam artists and snake-oil salesman that will promise you #1 rankings and tell you that your current SEO is weak.
+Regrettably, the SEO industry is filled with many scam artists and snake-oil salesmen who promise you #1 rankings and tell you that your current SEO is weak.

-Most of the time these emails/form submissions are automatically done by bots.
+Most of the time, these emails/form submissions are automatically made by bots.
 Ironically LimeCuda.com gets these too.

-In its quest to serve the most relevant results, Google personalizes search to whomever is searching.
-They do this by giving location based (IP) results that might be more pertinent from where the user is geographically searching .
+In its quest to serve the most relevant results, Google personalizes search to whoever is searching.
+They do this by giving location-based (IP) results that might be more pertinent from where the user is geographically searching.
 They also personalize based on who the person is connected to socially.
-This second factor is why it is helpful to use social media.
+This second factor is why it is helpful to use Social Media.

-For this business plan they needed a company name.
-Since their ethos revolved around fast, aggressive, cutting edge tech they decided that a good representative animal was the Barracuda.
-But that was too simple, not memorable enough, and would be hard to get a good domain.
-So they decided it could be shortened to Cuda but that had its own problems.
-Pairing it with a color seemed like a good call.
-OrangeCuda, TealCuda, BlueCuda, many combinations were tried and then we hit Lime and loved it.
-This naming and design process shockingly only took about 15 minutes and we ended up with this logo…
+For this business plan, they needed a company name.
+Since their ethos revolved around fast, aggressive, cutting edge tech, they decided that a good representative animal was the Barracuda.
+But that was too simple, not memorable enough, and it would be hard to get a good domain.
+So they decided it could be shortened to Cuda, but that had its own problems.
+Pairing it with a color seemed memorable and a good call.
+OrangeCuda, TealCuda, BlueCuda, many combinations were tried, and then we hit Lime and loved it.
+This naming and design process shockingly only took about 15 minutes, and we ended up with this first logo...

 KW = Keyword